 Youth – Brooklyn Park has engaged youth through several successful programs and partnerships such as the Zanewood Community Center, Brooklyn Bridge Alliance for Youth, Brooklyn Avenues Youth Shelter.
 Needs remain.
 Voters in Brooklyn Park wisely approved new funding for the Parks and Recreation department to further develop offering in this area.
 The city has important work to do in this are in the next few years.

 Parents in Brooklyn Park, especially those in the Osseo School District are voicing concern and frustration their voices are unrepresented on their school board.
 The city government cannot fix this, but we can find ways to support parents in their goals of having representation on the board.

 Affordable Housing – The root causes of the affordable housing shortage in Minnesota, and nationally, are complex.
 Low unemployment and strong stock market performance contribute to high demand.
 Rigorous building codes in Minnesota contribute to higher prices for new construction.
 Developers have little support or motivation to built affordable housing units.
 Many of these things are out of the control of a municipal government.
 However, municipalities do have choices to make.
-In Brooklyn Park one of the primary questions we need to ask is how will the Blue Line Extension and related development impact taxable property values and rents?
-Are there city policies to protect the housing we do have from growing even further out of reach of median income, or low income, individuals and families?
+We must use the influence we do have to support affordable housing for all and to hold landlords accountable for the safety of their tenants.
+We must be creative in developing new approaches.

 Parks – We have some great parks.
 We have some others that are full of potential.
 We have some that have yet to be imagined.
 Discussions have begun around the development of outdoor performance spaces, indoor aquatic facilities, nature areas, and new recreation facilities.
-Christian is supportive of the work that has been done so far, and believes that the community and the city should work together to determine needs, desires, solutions, and available resources for the development and redevelopment of these important amenities.
+I am supportive of the work that has been done so far, and believe that the community and the city should work together to determine needs, desires, solutions, and available resources for the development and redevelopment of these important amenities.

 Good Government – Important work has been done in the past year related to addressing the conduct and effectiveness of the city council, commissions, and city staff.
 This work should continue.
-In Christian’s short time of formal engagement in city government he has overheard countless statements from a variety of constituents related to outright conflict and passive mistrust between various persons who serve on the council, commissions, boards, and in city departments.
+In my time of formal engagement in city government I have overheard countless statements from a variety of constituents related to outright conflict and passive mistrust between various persons who serve on the council, commissions, boards, and in city departments.
 As a person trained to help build healthy and functional relationships, Christian would like to be a part of the restoration of good working relationships at all levels of the city government.